 A similar effect occurs in the third line of the first stanza.
 Here Larkin uses a dash to end the phrase, “Burst it as fast as we can—.”
 This leaves the reader with a momentary cliff hanger that is then resolved, unsatisfactorily in the fourth line.
 The bubble may have popped but it quickly reforms again.

 The most important image used by Larkin in the text is that of a bubble.
 It is utilized to symbolize the pinnacle of one’s sexual longing.
-In the first lines he describes how all the irritating and unrelenting emotions associated with desire form a bubble.
+In the first lines, he describes how all the irritating and unrelenting emotions associated with desire form a bubble.
 It is both fragile and beautiful.
 It has very little control over where it goes, moving with the winds or at one’s whim.
 This connects directly to the way the speaker feels he has no control over his own desire.
 Even though he knows it will ultimately lead to disappointment, he still can’t resist the urge to have sex.
-You can read the full poem here.

 Summary of Dry-Point